Health Care

 Overdose Prevention Centers

-• This bill establishes a 10 year pilot program of overdose prevention centers that require approval by local boards of health
+• Establishes a 10 year pilot program of overdose prevention centers (OPCs) that require approval by local boards of health

 common questions: